IslamYerzhan/Getting-and-Cleaning-Data-Course-Project/Codebook.md

-#Code Book
+# Code book

 The final data consists of 180 rows, 88 columns.

-#In order to get the final data i have done the following.
+# In order to get the final data i have done the following.

 1 Merges the training and the test sets to create one data set.